 I stumbled across Tik Tok’s writings in late 2006 through a link to his website everynationexposed (http://everynationexposed.blogspot.com/) on FACTNET.

 I devoured every sentence of Tikie’s account of his time in Maranatha Christian Ministries.
 I can recall reading his blog for almost eight hours straight in a sitting.
-At the time I thought it one of the best personal accounts of cult membership, not just due to Tikie’s riveting writing and vivid descriptions, but also because of the way he plumbed the whys and hows of sociological cult membership.
+At the time I thought it one of the best personal account of cult membership, not just due to Tikie’s riveting writing and vivid descriptions, but also because of the way he plumbed the whys and hows of sociological cult membership.

 One reader wrote of Tikie’s blog in 2006 that it was, “The Magnus Opus of sociological cults,” and another said of the blog, “A fantastic novel-like read minus the horrible punctuation.”
-A former member noted that, “A better account of the leadership and their personalities involved [in MCM] could not be written.”
+A former member noted that, “A better account of the leadership and the personalities involved [in MCM] could not be written.”

 Tikie’s original writings were posted on, and linked to, many anti-cult websites and attracted wide spread attention.
 The shuttering of Tikie’s blog in 2010 removed a valuable resource to those who want to understand, and respond to, the cult phenomena.